PLL synthesizer design

 Phase noise

-EVM analysis to be simulated alongside phase noise profiles in real time.
-The models for both active and passive loops allow noise analysis of each of the individual noise sources in the systems, allowing rapid simulation of topology changes.
+The models for both active and passive loops allow noise analysis of each of the individual noise sources in the system, allowing rapid simulation of topology changes.
 Measurement of individual system blocks is often made, to obtain the closest possible simulation of the real system.

 Phase noise is measured by the Agilent E5501B phase noise test system.
-The dynamic range available by using this system is greater than using other phase noise measurement techniques, which means problems with the PLL will be seen that can be missed using conventional spectrum analyzers.
-Frequency offsets of up to 100 MHz can be measured of RF sources up to 6 GHz using the HP8665B signal generator.
+The dynamic range available by using this system is greater than using other measurement techniques, which means problems with the PLL will be seen, that may have been missed using conventional spectrum analysers.

 Lock time